norahlo/sstave/README.md

 So far:

-- Leap Controller integration with SuperCollider and Fluxus/Scheme languages.
+- LeapDef: A set of tools in SuperCollider and Fluxus for use with the Leap Controller.
+Still in Progress, use at own risk.

 - Live Coding Swarm game development tools for use with Processing and SuperCollider.
 To be used in conjunction with Utopia, a SuperCollider library for the creation of networked music applications, and builds upon the work of the Republic Quark and other existing network systems in SuperCollider.
 This is available here: https://github.com/muellmusik/Utopia